englishashley/Prism-Space/README.md

 ---

 ## Project Overview
-Prism Space is focused on advancing space-based AI compute infrastructure, enabling autonomous learning and edge processing in orbit.
+Prism Space is focused on advancing space-based AI computing infrastructure, enabling autonomous learning and edge processing in orbit.

 This repository contains Jupyter Notebook simulations analyzing the power and cost tradeoffs for federated learning (FL) using optical inter-satellite links (OISLs).